+Name: Phone:

+• You agree to inform your therapist of the address where you are at the beginning of every TeleMental

+Health session.

-Name: Phone: • You agree to inform your therapist of the address where you are at Health session. • You agree to inform your therapist of the nearest mental health hos spital to your primary location that you prefer to go to in the event of a mental health emergency (usua ally located where you will typically be during a TeleMental Health session).
-Please list this hospital and co ntact number here: Hospital: Phone:
+You agree to inform your therapist of the nearest mental health hospital to your primary location that you prefer to go to in the event of a mental health emergency (usually located where you will typically during a TeleMental Health session).
+Please list this hospital and contact number here: ally located where you will typically be

+Hospital: Phone: